 But sadly, it wasn’t meant to be.
 Not this time.
 The main consultant in charge, after getting the agreement from everyone about calling it, looked up at the clock.

-There was silence.
-More so than there had ever been with a death of this sort.
-I looked around at everyone and noticed that others were equally upset.
-It was then a nurse quietly pointed to the bay right next to this one.
-Glancing through the curtain I saw another child of a similar age, lying dead on the bed.
+There was a deafening silence.
+More so than I’d ever seen with a death of this sort.
+Catching my breath, I looked around at everyone and noticed that others were equally upset.
+A nurse noticed my confusion and gently took my arm to show me the next bay.
+Pulling aside the curtain slightly she revealed another child of a similar age, lying dead on the bed.
 The nurse whispered in my ear . . .

 That lump that grows in your throat at these moments?
 Well, a large one started growing in mine right there and then.
-I moved back out of the way and let everyone clean up so that the relatives could come in.
+I staggered back out of the way and let everyone clean up so that relatives could come in and that the staff could prepare for the next case.

 After walking back outside I caught up with the others to do paper work.
-I told them what I’d seen and there was a few moments of silence.
-The FRU summed it up poignantly though,
+I told them what I’d seen.
+There were a few moments of silence before the solo medic summed up the hospital staffs’ plight poignantly.